On the homotopy type of a cofibred category: Other examples and applications

 \subsection{Homotopy colimits}

-Bousfield and Kan established the following explicit construction for homotopy colimits in the category of simplicial sets.
+Bousfield and Kan \cite{bk} give a construction of a representing object for the homotopy colimit of a diagram of simplicial sets.
 Given $Z:I\to\sset$, let $hc(Z)$ be the bisimplicial set whose $m,n$-simplices are

 where the coproduct runs over all simplices of dimension $n$ of $NI$, and faces and degeneracies are defined in the obvious way.
-It turns out that the diagonal complex $d(hc(Z))$ is isomorphic to $hocolim(Z)$ \cite[XII,5.2]{bk}, or more precisely they are homotopic if we assume that $hocolim(Z)$ is defined ``up to homotopy''.
+Then $hc(Z)$ satisfies the homotopy universal property of homotopy colimits (cf. \cite{bk}).

-Using Bousfield-Kan description, Thomason contruct homotopy colimits of small categories in terms of the Grothendieck construction \cite{thomason}.
+In \cite{thomason} Thomason uses the Bousfield-Kan construction to describe homotopy colimits in $\cat$ in terms of the Grothendieck construction for a functor.
 We recall Grothendieck construction over a functor $F:B\to\cat$, compare the Bousfield-Kan construction with the cleaved nerve and derive Thomason's theorem from this.

 Given $F:B\to\cat$ a diagram of small categories, its {\em Grothendieck construction} is a splitting fibration $F\rtimes B\to B$ whose fibers are the values of $F$.
 The objects of the total category $F\rtimes B$ are pairs $(x,b)$ with $b$ an object of $B$ and $x$ and object of $F(b)$.
 An arrow $(f,\phi):(x,b)\to(x',b')$ in $F\rtimes B$ is a pair $\phi:b\to b'$, $f:F(\phi)(e)\to e'$.
 Composition is given by $(\psi,g)\circ(\phi,f)=(\psi\phi,gF(\psi)(f)) $.
 The map $F\rtimes B\to B$ is the projection, and the arrows $(\id,\phi)$ form a distinguished closed cleavage.